Ghost Train at Pine Mountain Museum is a runaway success this year

 “We’ve never seen a response like this before,” said Wesley Berninger, museum director.
 “We’re not just breaking records, but [we’re] surpassing them by 50% to 75%.”

-In fact, the demand has been so great that Berninger said the rides have been selling out all through the weekend.
+In fact, the demand has been so great that Berninger said the rides have been selling out all through the weekends.

 The Ghost Train began running on Sept.
 30 and will continue until Oct.
 30, every Thursday through Saturday.

 There are two haunts available — a mild version for kids that runs between 6:20 p.m. and 7:20 p.m.
-“Scare time” for aficionados of mayhem follows from 7:40 p.m. until the park closes.
+Then there’s “Scare time” for aficionados of mayhem that follows from 7:40 p.m. until the park closes.

 But Berninger said that folks who want either kind of experience should act fast, because of the train’s runaway success and limited seating.